Student Services

 Through the MTSS framework, teams of educators — including classroom teachers, intervention specialists and other specialized educators, and school counselors — ask themselves: How can we reflect on our teaching practice and adjust instruction to meet student needs?
 They evaluate students’ strengths and areas of opportunity, develop plans of action to help them reach their highest potential and then constantly monitor these plans, making adjustments as needed, to keep students moving forward.

 Parents and guardians are important partners in their students’ education and in the MTSS process.
-Teachers work collaboratively with parents and guardians of students who need support outside of the typical classroom experience.
+Teachers work collaboratively with parents and guardians of students who additional support.

 Gifted Services

 Gifted education is an intervention placement that is designed to meet the unique needs of students who score significantly above their age peers on state-approved, nationally-normed achievement and ability tests.
 All students who are identified as gifted receive basic services through differentiated instruction in the classroom.
-Classroom teachers provide differentiated services to students in a variety of ways.
+Classroom teachers receive professional development and provide differentiated services to students in a variety of ways.

 In grades six through eight, students who score two standard deviations above the mean, minus the standard error of measurement, on an approved individual or group cognitive abilities test and who attain a total score at or above the ninety-fifth percentile at the national level on an approved individual or group standardized achievement test are eligible to participate in the gifted program.
 In middle school, gifted services are delivered in a replacement English Language Arts class taught by a gifted intervention specialist.